-- Funding and other relevant agreements, such as school/hall usage etc. - All records relating to funding will be kept for a period of 7 years. - All records are to be kept neat and tidy, updated as required and appropriate information passed on to any new staff or management member. - All records, which require to be kept for an extended period of time, will be stored securely in the designated place and shall not be removed without the knowledge of the management and only to those who are legally required to obtain the information.
+- Management structure, including position titles and duties and current persons holding the positions. - Minutes of meetings and AGMs. - Policy booklet, including Centre details, philosophy and policies. - Insurance and financial details.
+Insurance documents will be kept for 7 years. - Funding and other relevant agreements, such as school/hall usage etc. - All records relating to funding will be kept for a period of 7 years. - All records are to be kept neat and tidy, updated as required and appropriate information passed on to any new staff or management member. - All records, which require to be kept for an extended period of time, will be stored securely in the designated place and shall not be removed without the knowledge of the management and only to those who are legally required to obtain the information.